 Career Pilot WIth applied human factors aviation Diploma program

 From Ab Initio training to PPL, CPL, ME, IR and Instructor Rating, students graduate ready to work as professional flight instructors.
-This program has four intakes in each year: March, June, September, December.
+This program has four intakes each year: March, June, September, December.

 About the Career Pilot with Applied Human Factors Aviation Diploma Program

 This program takes you from being an Ab Initio (brand new) pilot all the way through your Private Pilot License (PPL), Commercial Pilot License (CPL), Multi-engine rating, Instrument rating and finally your flight Instructor (Class 4) rating.

 Start your training at Canadian Aviation College, located at the Pitt Meadows Airport (CYPK) in the greater Vancouver area of British Columbia in Canada.

-Graduating students will have acquired all the necessary licenses and additional education in aviation Human Factors to become a professional pilot.
+Graduating students will have acquired all the necessary licences and additional education in aviation Human Factors to become a professional pilot.

 The academic portion includes an expanded look into the details of Aviation Human Factors which will be useful in developing the students’ essential background knowledge for a career in aviation.